-All members of the Review Panel Board, upon receiving notice of appointment, shall be given necessary information about their responsibilities and the means for carrying them out.
-Review Panel Board members who will be reviewing charges of sexual misconduct will receive training or have adequate knowledge about sexual violence and confidentiality requirements.
+All members of the Review Panel, upon receiving notice of appointment, shall be given necessary information about their responsibilities and the means by which they may fulfill them.
+Review Panel members will receive training and be knowledgeable about sexual violence and confidentiality requirements.

-10. Review Panel Hearing
+7. Review Panel Hearing

 a.
-Admittance of Prior Sexual/Mental Health History
+Admittance of Prior Sexual/Mental Health History/Disciplinary History b.
+Questioning